Here’s an England eight to take on best in world

 What happened next?

 More service.
-Jeeps was a president of the and chairman of the Sports Council, Rogers was chairman of the England selectors in 1980 and a future RFU president, Pullin retired as one of England’s all-time greats and Butterfield ran the Rugby Club in Hallam Street for over 20 years with his wife.
+Jeeps was a president of the RFU and chairman of the Sports Council, Rogers was chairman of the England selectors in 1980 and a future RFU president, Pullin retired as one of England’s all-time greats and Butterfield ran the Rugby Club in Hallam Street for over 20 years with his wife.

 “This picture wouldn’t look out of place in 1880 and will still hit the sweet spot in 2080”

-Uttley was a long time England manager and schoolmaster at Harrow while both Beaumont and Kendall-Carpenter rose to the ultimate positions of power and influence in becoming chairman of World Rugby or the IRB as it was formerly termed.
-Kendall-Carpenter is credited as being one of the driving forces in the establishment of the first in 1987.
+Uttley was a long time England manager and schoolmaster at Harrow while both Beaumont and Kendall-Carpenter rose to the ultimate positions of power and influence in becoming chairman of or the IRB as it was formerly termed.
+Kendall-Carpenter is credited as being one of the driving forces in the establishment of the first World Cup in 1987.
 Jacobs was president of the RFU in 1981 and tour manager in South Africa in 1984.

 Why is the picture iconic?